ndangalasinh/ny_taxi_data/README.md

     1. Leave the Grant users access to this service account fields blank
     1. Click Done
     1. Create a service account key for your new project from the Service accounts page
-    1. When downloading the JSON file, make sure to use a filename you can easily remembe
+    1. When downloading the JSON file, make sure to use a filename you can easily remember

-1. start the prefect agent in your terminal
+1. start the prefect agent in your terminal.
+This agent is responsible for processing light weight polling services that will get scheduled works from the work pool and deploy the corresponding flow runs
       ```
       prefect agent start default
       ```